How does this medication work? What will it do for me?

-Each round, white, flat-faced, bevelled-edged, sublingual tablet, marked with "V" on one side, contains zolpidem 5 mg.
+Each round, white, flat-faced, bevelled-edged, sublingual tablet, marked with "V" on one side, contains 5 mg of zolpidem.
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, magnesium stearate, mannitol, saccharin sodium, and silicified microcrystalline cellulose.

-Each round, white, flat-faced, bevelled-edged, sublingual tablet, marked with "X" on one side, contains zolpidem 10 mg.
+Each round, white, flat-faced, bevelled-edged, sublingual tablet, marked with "X" on one side, contains 10 mg of zolpidem.
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, magnesium stearate, mannitol, saccharin sodium, and silicified microcrystalline cellulose.

 How should I use this medication?

 Women have higher levels of zolpidem in the blood than men when given the same dose.
 It also takes longer for women for the medication to be cleared from the body.
 The recommended adult dose of zolpidem is 5 mg for women and 5 mg to 10 mg for men.

 This medication should be taken just before bedtime when required to help with sleep disturbances.
 Zolpidem may be habit-forming and should be taken exactly as prescribed by your doctor.
 You should not typically use zolpidem for more than 7 to 10 consecutive days.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.